 British weather in July

 July really is high summer.
 On average, July is the warmest month of the year, one can really hope for an extreme weather event in July.
 Location is important as to whether or not you get a really memorable hot spell.
-This is reflected in some uncertainty in the temperature measurements: hence 1976 and 1983 are generally agreed to be the hottest every (with 1983 just top), and 1990, 1994, 1995 are not far behind; yet locally, 1994 was the hottest.
+This variability is reflected in some uncertainty in the temperature measurements: hence 1976 and 1983 are generally agreed to be the hottest July months (with 1983 just top), and 1990, 1994, 1995 are not far behind; yet locally, 1994 was the hottest - it all depends where you are.
 The hottest day of the year usually happens in July (about 44% of the time) - and most often between the 10th and the 20th.
-Clearly the best time to plan your barbie.
+Clearlyaround then is the best time to plan your barbie.
 July tends to be the wettest month of the year in eastern Scotland.
 July is also tending to become drier, particularly since 1970 in E and SE England.
 At the start of the nineteenth century it was the wettest month of the year; it is now among the driest, with rainfall averaging 55 mm.
 A large part for the explanation of this change is a marked decline in the frequency of thunderstorms.
 Westerlies increase in July.
 Hence parts of the west (NW Highlands) are much wetter and cloudier than May and June.
-Fort Willim averages 173 sunshine hours in May but only 110 July.
+Fort William averages 173 sunshine hours in May but only 110 July.

 There are supposedly some indications that July begins with a westerly cyclonic period until the 9th, followed by a fine interlude.
 A thundery cyclonic period (from the 25th into August) tends to end the month.
 The days 3 July to 11 August, when Sirius rises and sets about the same time as the sun, are known as the "Dog days", and are supposed to be particularly warm because the heat of Sirius is added to that of the sun.
 Whereas the phenomenon is often true the attributed reason certainly is not.
 The lag between the hottest part of the year and the longest day is due to the lag in which the surface of the earth is heated up.
 In the 20th century 35C was exceeded 21 times somewhere in Britain; 6 happened before the dog days, 10 in them, and 5 after.
 Along with August, July is the least windy month of the year.
 Between 1780 and 1830, July was the wettest month of the year; it has since become much drier, so that now it is among the driest months of the year.
 Indeed, summer in general has become much drier since 1970.

-The 15th is St. Swithin's guide; if you wonder if there's anything in this superstition, take a look at 1913 and 1924.
+The 15th is St. Swithin's Day; if it rains on St. Swithin's Day (according to one version it only counts if it rains on his bidge in Winchester), it will rain for the next 40 days.
 St Swithin was a close friend of Egbert, King of Wessex, and was made Bishop of Winchester in 852 AD.
 He wanted a simple burial, but after his death, plans were made for his old grave to be dug up and the bones moved to a new shrine.
 The reinterment was scheduled for 15 July, but had to be postponed when it rained for 40 days.
 (The bones were eventually moved, nevertheless.)
+If you wonder if there's anything in this superstition, take a look at 1913 and 1924.
+In general the weather might be settling on that day into some pattern; if there is an anticyclonic block, it is likely to continue for a while, and it is raining, it is by definition unsettled, and unsettled weather tends to continue.
+There's nothing special about that particular date.

 Highest July average overall = 19.5 (1983)